-The analogy between photography and AI art is evergreen—I first made the analogy in 2001—and this year it’s coming up again online.
-Here is a brief history of photography, adapted from my 2018 paper “Can Computers Create Art”.
-Photography isn’t the same as AI art, but nonetheless it offers lessons for how technology enables new art forms, how it influences old art forms, and how the technology is received.
+The analogy between photography and “AI” art is evergreen—I first made the analogy in 2001—and this year it’s coming up again online.
+Here is a brief history of photography, adapted from my 2018 paper “Can Computers Create Art” (video).
+There are important differences between photography and “AI” art, but nonetheless it offers lessons for how technology enables new art forms, how it influences old art forms, and how the technology is received.

 Prior to the invention of photography, realistic images of the world could only be produced by skilled artists.
 In today’s world, we are so swamped with images that it is hard to imagine just how special and unique it must have felt to see a well-executed realistic painting.
 And, within the Western tradition, the skills of professional artists had steadily improved over the centuries; by the 19th-century, artists such as the Pre-Rafaelites and the French Neoclassicists have achieved dazzling visual realism in their work.

 Part of the artist’s creative identity centered around their ability to make pictures, realistic pictures.
 Imagine living in the 19th-century, before high-quality photography became truly widespread.
 Paintings like this, Millais’ 1852 “Ophelia,“ were the only way to see realistic images of the world, and masterful painters were the only ones who could create them.
 This painting is nearly four feet wide and, in person, displays beautiful detail and virtuosity.

 This changed when photography automated making pictures of the real world.